Stubblefield, Suzanne "Suzy" Redd

 September 28, 1940 - June 4, 2020

-She was a devoted grandmother, crisscrossing the country and even the great pond, to see her grandchildren's various dance performances, games, plays, clown shoes, birthdays and graduations.
+She was a devoted grandmother, crisscrossing the country and even the great pond to see her grandchildren's various dance performances, games, plays, clown shows, birthdays and graduations.

-She was preceded in death by her son, William Robert Stubblefield; husband, Robert "Bob" Earl Stubblefield, Jr.; parents, Morgan Williamson Redd and Sara Margaret Redd; brothers, Robert "Bob" Redd and Richard "Ricky" Redd.

-Visitation will be held from 10 – 11 AM on Tuesday, June 9th, at Hillier Funeral Home of BRYAN, 2301 East 29th St., Bryan, TX.
-Services will be held at 11 AM at Hillier Funeral Home following the visitation, with a graveside service at 2 PM at Klein Memorial Park, 32539 SH 249, Pinehurst, TX.
+Visitation will be held from 10 – 11 AM on Tuesday, June 9 at Hillier Funeral Home, 2301 East 29th St., Bryan, TX.
+Services will be held at 11 AM at Hillier Funeral Home following the visitation.
+If you are unable to attend in person, please use the following link for the livestream of the service (https://www.fhwebhosting.com/xjb/tributes/Suzanne-SuzyReddStubblefield).
+A graveside service will be held at 2 PM at Klein Memorial Park, 32539 SH 249, Pinehurst, TX.

 Please visit Suzy's tribute page at www.HillierFuneralHome.com to share memories and tributes.